TabsOnRails: managing tabs with Ruby on Rails

 Customizations

-All your tabs belongs to you!
-Easily to understand, your tab structure might be slightly different that the default one.
-For example, you might want to flag the active tab with a current
+All your tabs belong to you!
+As you can imagine, your tab structure might be slightly different from the default one.
+For example, you might want to flag the active tab with a current CSS class and preserve the link with a nice hover effect.
+Or perhaps your tab is an ordered list (<ol>).

 No problem!
 The library is completely customizable using custom builders.
 See the documentation for further details on how to create and use a custom Tab Builder.